noanjrd/42_fract-ol/README.md

     <main>
         <section>
             <h2>📖 Introduction</h2>
-            <p>Fract-ol is an exciting project that explores the world of fractals through interactive visualizations.
-This program allows users to generate and explore different mathematical fractals while providing precise control over the parameters. 🌀</p>
+            <p>Fract-ol is an exciting project within the core curriculum of 42 School.
+It explores the fascinating world of fractals through interactive visualizations, powered by the Minilibx library provided by 42.
+This program enables users to generate and explore various mathematical fractals with precise control over their parameters. 🌀</p>
         </section>
         <section>
             <h2>✨ Features</h2>